Miguigg/Dossier/README.md

 Permanent setup: To make the setup permanent, add the variable through the system properties as follows:

-1. Right-click on 'This PC' or 'My Computer' and select 'Properties'.
-2. Click on 'Advanced system settings'.
-3. Click the 'Environment Variables' button.
-4. In the 'System variables' section, click 'New...' and enter OPENAI_API_KEY as the variable name and your API key as the variable value.
+1. Open the .env file
+2. Go to the APIs a register to obtain you API key
+3. Paste each key on their field in this file replacing the comment (//your key)

 ## Usage